 Since the Pennsylvania Turnpike Commission (PTC) did not wish to stop collecting tolls after retiring bonds, the PTC decided against using the State of Pennsylvania's Federal-Aid funds for the Interstate 70 connection.
 In addition, the PTC decided not to use its own revenue for constructing other direct interchanges, such as Interstate 81 in Carlisle and Interstate 99 in Bedford.
 There are no immediate plans to construct an Interstate 70 Breezewood bypass, so the strip of fast food, gas stations, and motels will remain a busy route for Interstate 70 motorists for some time to come.3

-Interstate 70 east and U.S. 30 west through Breezewood
+Interstate 70 east and U.S. 30 west through Breezewood, Pennsylvania

-Westbound U.S. 30/Lincoln Highway approaches the overpass that carries Interstate 70 on a spur ramp from the Pennsylvania Turnpike (Interstate 76) mainline into Breezewood.
-Eastbound Interstate 70 merges onto westbound U.S. 30/Lincoln Highway for the next mile, since there is no direct connection from Interstate 76/Pennsylvania Turnpike to Interstate 70 without passing through the town of Breezewood.
+Westbound U.S. 30 (Lincoln Highway) approaches the overpass carrying Interstate 70 along a spur ramp from the Pennsylvania Turnpike (I-76) mainline into Breezewood.
+I-70 east merges with U.S. 30 west for the next mile.
 Photo taken by Steve Hanudel (08/12/05).

-Not necessarily an improvement for the Interstate, but an improvement for Baltimore area commuters is the construction of the Maryland Transit Administration (MTA) Red Line along the 1.95-mile long I-70 spur within the Beltway (I-695).
-The new subway line will utilize a portion of the I-70 right of way, with the existing six-lane freeway converted into a two-lane parkway.
-Additionally the interchange (Exit 94) between the I-70 east end and Maryland 122 (Security Boulevard) will be removed and replaced with an at-grade intersection.
-Cooks Boulevard, a Maryland State Highway Administration-maintained roadway, will run west along former I-70 to the symmetrical stack interchange with I-695.
+Not necessarily an improvement for the Interstate, but an improvement for Baltimore area commuters was the planned Maryland Transit Administration (MTA) Red Line along the 1.95-mile long I-70 spur within the Beltway (I-695).
+The proposed subway line was to utilize a portion of the I-70 right of way, with the existing six-lane freeway converted into a two-lane parkway.
+Additionally the interchange (Exit 94) between the I-70 east end and Maryland 122 (Security Boulevard) was slated for removal and replacement with an at-grade intersection.
+Cooks Boulevard, a Maryland State Highway Administration-maintained roadway, would overtake former I-70 west to the symmetrical stack interchange with I-695.
 Truncation of I-70 was approved by the AASHTO U.S. Route Numbering Committee on May 29, 2014.
+However funding for the Red Line project was ultimately withdrawn.

 One of the options considered was to reroute Interstate 70 south of its current alignment between Exit 98/U.S. 42 and near Milepost 106.
 In this plan, Interstate 70 would take a new alignment at Exit 98, connecting to Interstate 71 and Ohio 104 south of downtown and southeast of Cooper Stadium.
 From there, Interstate 70 would take over Ohio 104, and a new connection would be constructed in the vicinity of U.S. 33 (Exit 105) that would link the new Interstate 70 to the existing Interstate 70.
-In exchange, the existing route of Interstate 70 between Exits 98 and 105A, including the notorious interchange with Interstate 71, would be replaced with a 35 mph boulevard.
-This proposal was described in a 2004 article (Plan takes I-70 out of Downtown [Feb.
-07, 2004] in the Columbus Dispatch).
+In exchange, the existing route of Interstate 70 between Exits 98 and 105A, including the notorious interchange with Interstate 71, would be replaced with a 35 mph boulevard.17

 On December 29, 2004, a new section of Interstate 70 between Indiana 267 and Interstate 465 was opened south of the Indianapolis International Airport at a cost of $170 million.
-This realignment pushed the 4.5-mile alignment of Interstate 70 south a bit, which allowed for expansion of the airport's runway system and new interchange ramps.4
+This realignment pushed a 4.5-mile section of Interstate 70 south a bit, which allowed for expansion of the airport's runway system and new interchange ramps.4

 St. Louis and East St. Louis